unhm-programming-team/constitution/Draft-with-Voting-Records.md

 ## Section 3 - Nomination

-1. Members may nominate themselves to run for foficer roles but must receive a 'second' at the time of nomination to be added to the ballot.
+1. Members may nominate themselves to run for officer roles but must receive a 'second' at the time of nomination to be added to the ballot.
 1. Members may nominate other members to run and the presumptive nominee will subsequently be asked if they wish to run.

 _(voted 4/17/2021, 7-0)_